shn999/gdrivemirror-workflow/README.md

 Next, fork this Repo to RUN your Mirror Bot

 Setup your secrets in
-Settings --> Secrets
+\nSettings --> Secrets
-And create six New Repository Secrets there
+\nAnd create six New Repository Secrets there

 ```text
 GH_TOKEN